dotnet/infer/userguide/Computing model evidence for model selection.md

 ## Computing model evidence for model selection

 The central quantity in [Bayesian model selection](http://alumni.media.mit.edu/~tpminka/statlearn/demo/) is the probability of the data with all parameters integrated out, also known as the model evidence.
 Infer.NET can compute model evidence as a special case of mixture modelling.
-Esssentially you create a mixture of your model with an empty model, and the learned mixing weight is then the model evidence.
+Essentially you create a mixture of your model with an empty model, and the learned mixing weight is then the model evidence.
 The following example illustrates:

 ```csharp
 Variable<bool> evidence = Variable.Bernoulli(0.5).Named("evidence");